Lords of Chaos (criminal group): Murder of Mark Schwebes

 Kevin Foster's coming to your house.

 At approximately 11:30 pm, Mark Schwebes heard a knock at his door.
-Opening it, Foster shot Shwebes in the face with a Mossberg 12-gauge shotgun, which authorities believe killed him instantly.
-Foster shot him a second time in the buttocks because he wrongly perceived him as homosexual.
+Opening it, Foster shot Schwebes in the face with a Mossberg 12-gauge shotgun, which authorities believe killed him instantly.
+Foster shot him a second time in the buttocks because he perceived him as homosexual.
 Mistakenly believing that it was impossible to trace shells back to his shotgun because it was a smooth bore weapon, Foster left the two spent shotgun shells at the scene.